StefanoIncardone/kaylang/README.md

 ### Run modes

-- `interpret`: to interpret the program without compiling it
 - `compile`: to compile the program down to a binary executable
 - `run`: to compile and run the generated binary executable